 2. SNOWBALL TEST

 Before spreading the Organic-Lock Stabilized Aggregate (OLSA), it is very important to make sure that the proper moisture level of the material has been achieved.
 The best way to do this is by performing a snowball test.

 3. SPREADING MATERIAL

-With properly hydrated OLBA, you can begin the installation process.
+With properly hydrated OLSA, you can begin the installation process.

-Using an Asphalt/Paver installer is the most efficient and effective means of spreading the hydrated Organic-Lock Blended Aggregate (OLBA) as it provides a consistent depth of placement.
+Using an Asphalt/Paver installer is the most efficient and effective means of spreading the hydrated Organic-Lock Stabilized Aggregate (OLSA) as it provides a consistent depth of placement.
 Continually feeding the spreader can result in a seamless installation period that is both technically accurate and cost-effective.

-Spread and compact the OLBA material in 3-4 inch lifts.
+Spread and compact the OLSA material in 3-4 inch lifts.